Skip to main content

 What it feels like from the inside

 Everything feels slightly unclear.
 You're not sure what you want or what you should do.
-You start thinking about it and the thinking makes it worse.
+You start thinking about it and the thinking makes it worse — a loop of rumination that generates heat but no light.
 There's a fog that sits over the future — not a dramatic absence of hope, just an inability to see clearly what's next or what would actually help.
+You might find yourself researching options endlessly without committing, or scrolling through other people's lives looking for a template that might work for yours.
+The fog has a quality of heaviness: even small decisions feel effortful, and the big ones feel impossible.
+People around you might offer advice — follow your passion, make a plan, just choose — and each suggestion bounces off the fog without penetrating it, which makes you feel more stuck and more alone in the stuckness.

 How this pattern typically forms